What’s new with Percy the Mars rover?

 23

-Mars is the closest planetary neighbor to Earth, but farther from the sun.
-It takes much longer to orbit, so a Mars year is equivalent to 687 Earth days.
+Mars is farther from the sun than Earth and it takes much longer to orbit, so a Mars year is equivalent to 687 Earth days.
 That’s the same length of time as Percy’s mission.
 A Mars day, called a sol, is also longer — 24 hours, 39 minutes, and 35 seconds.
 For these missions, NASA follows Mars time and Percy’s workday on the planet (which really screws up the sleep schedule of the agency’s scientists).
 The day the rover landed and began its mission is Sol 0.

 Earthlings have long stared up at the fiery Red Planet.
 Babylonians named it Nergal.
 Galileo first viewed it through a telescope in 1609.
 In recognition of this wonder, microchips etched with the names of 10.9 million humans adorn one of the rover’s crossbeams.
 (NASA did a callout!)
 As Perseverance traverses the planet, each step builds to the next.
 Each test builds knowledge.

-Note: This page will be updated as the mission progresses.